alfredoqt/AngryPigs/Readme.md

 ## Summary

 A game which simulates simple mechanics of the original Angry Birds game.
+Built using Box2D JS.
+Client logic with JS, server logic with PHP.

+## Credits

+### Scott Henshaw

+Instructor at Vancouver Film School.
+Provided us with the tools to build the game.

+### Erin Catto

+For his excellent implementation of Box2D.

 ## Contributors